reactive/data-client/docs/api/RequestShape.md

 It sends a request and represents a success response to mean that entity is deleted.
 Upon success it will purge that entity from the cache.

+### dataExpiryLength: number

+Custom data cache lifetime for the fetched resource.
+Will override the value set in NetworkManager.

+### errorExpiryLength: number

+Custom data error lifetime for the fetched resource.
+Will override the value set in NetworkManager.

 ### fetch(url: string, body: Payload): Promise\<any>